-Payne, a native of Portland and resident of Falmouth, oversees corporate communications and marketing, advertising, public relations, community relations, as well as legislative and government affairs for the super-regional insurance carrier.
+Payne, a native of Portland and resident of Falmouth, oversees corporate communications including marketing, advertising, public relations, and community relations, as well as legislative and government affairs for the super-regional insurance carrier.

 Most recently, he held the position of Vice President, Business Development with Clark Insurance, an independent insurance agency.

-Payne first joined MEMIC in 1992 as Vice President, Corporate Affairs and was promoted to Vice President, Underwriting and Marketing in 1998.
-In 2001, he left MEMIC to become the Northern New England Regional Vice President for Marketing for OneBeacon Insurance.
+Payne first joined MEMIC in 1993 as Vice President, Corporate Affairs and was promoted to Vice President, Underwriting and Marketing in 1998.
+In 2001, he left MEMIC to become the Northern New England Regional Vice President for Marketing and later as New England Regional Vice President for Communications/Personal Lines for OneBeacon Insurance.

-In 2006, he became the Executive Director of the Alliance for Maine’s Future, a non-profit advocating public policies for a strong Maine economy.
-During that time, he was a weekly columnist for The Forecaster and later for the Maine Sunday Telegram, Kennebec Journal and Morning Sentinel.
+In 2006, he was named the Executive Director of the Alliance for Maine’s Future, a non-profit organization advocating public policies for a strong Maine economy.
+During that time, he also was a weekly columnist for The Forecaster and later for the Maine Sunday Telegram, Kennebec Journal and Morning Sentinel.

 Payne has taken on numerous community leadership pursuits.
-Currently, he is a member and former Chair of the University of Southern Maine Board of Visitors as well as a board member of Pine Tree Watch/Maine Center for Reporting in the Public Interest.
+He currently serves on the University of Maine School of Business Advisory Board, the Board of Directors of the Portland Regional Chamber where he is the chair of the Advocacy Committee.
+He is a former member and Chair of the University of Southern Maine Board of Visitors as well as a board member of Pine Tree Watch/Maine Center for Reporting in the Public Interest.

 Previously, Payne has served on the boards for Atlantic Bank, Maine Education Loan Authority, The Portland Club, Cumberland Club, Institute for Civic Leadership, Maine Public Relations Council, Maine Council on Economic Education, Cheverus High School, and North Yarmouth Academy.